 We still have no idea for how long this crisis will last, and that’s why it’s crucial to leave our fears aside and start preparing for what will come when everything goes back to normal.

 Besides, as entrepreneurs, we need to find a way to continue doing business with each other in order to build loyalty with our existing and prospective customers, allow our employees to earn their livelihoods, and keep the money flowing.

 It’s our responsibility to care for our teams, customers, and communities, and do everything in our power to overcome these challenges.

 And that can be done only if we’re calm and collected.

 Having said that, it’s essential to take off your rose-colored spectacles and come to terms with the idea that things will get tough.

-Check your numbers and monitor your analytics closely so that you can take additional steps to cut any unnecessary expenses.
+Check your numbers and monitor your analytics closely to track business expenses so that you can take additional steps and better manage your budget.